 Our kaumātua are an integral part of the fabric of Ngāti Whātua Ōrākei.
 It’s important to us that they have warm, dry, low maintenance whare to live in with easy access to our marae on the papakāinga.

 With the whenua blessed and G.J.
-Gardner and Vector preparing to work on-site, the most crucial step in the plan is about to begin, the construction of the purpose built whare.
+Gardner and Vector preparing to work on-site, the most crucial step in the plan began, the construction of the purpose built whare.

-G.J Gardner are the lead contractors building these whare.
-They've sub-contracted whānau businesses to help with the build and we're pleased to be able to provide opportunities for whānau to work on the whenua to provide homes for our kaumātua.
+G.J Gardner were the lead contractors building these whare.
+They sub-contracted whānau businesses to help with the build and we're pleased to be able to provide opportunities for whānau to work on the whenua to provide homes for our kaumātua.

-Ngā mihi nunui to the people we are working with to build these whare.
+Ngā mihi nunui to the people we worked with to build these whare.

 Te Puni Kokiri has generously assisted with funding the infrastructure elements of this project such as services line removals, earthworks, new underground services and roading.

 Auckland Council has also provided a grant under its Cultural Initiatives Fund to support hapū and iwi to establish papakāinga housing.